wusai2333/trib/doc/lab1.md

 ```

 `Time` is what the front-end claims when this tribble is created,
-by reading its own physical time clock on that machine.
-However, to
+by reading the front-end's own physical time clock on the machine when
-sort tribbles in a globally consistent and reasonable order, Tribbler
+`Post()` is called.
+However, to sort tribbles in a globally
+consistent and reasonable order, this timestamp cannot be used
+because different front-ends have different physical time readings.
-service maintains a distributed logical `Clock` in `uint64`.
+Tribbler service maintains a distributed logical `Clock` in `uint64`
+for sorting.

 When sorting many tribbles into a single timeline, you should sort by
 the fields following this priroty: